Hello, my name’s Graham Jones, I’m a British astrophysicist and science communicator based in Japan.

-I have a BSc in Astrophysics from Royal Holloway, University of London; I’m currently doing an online MSc in Science Communication and Public Engagement at the University of Edinburgh; and I teach at the University of Shiga Prefecture near Kyoto.
+I have a BSc in Astrophysics from Royal Holloway, University of London; I’m currently doing an online MSc in Science Communication and Public Engagement at the University of Edinburgh; and I teach English at the University of Shiga Prefecture (USP) near Kyoto.

 In the 1990s I worked for the Conservatives (one of the main political parties in the UK) as constituency agent for two members of parliament.
 In the 2000s I was a director, company secretary and part-owner of Language is Everything Ltd, a UK-based interpreting and translation company.